autodesk-platform-services/aps-bim360-project-setup/README.md

 - .NET Framework basic knowledge with C#

 # Running locally
 - For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
+Visit the [Autodesk Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-- Connect your Forge App to a Specific BIM 360 Account, follow the [tutorial](https://forge.autodesk.com/en/docs/bim360/v1/tutorials/getting-started/get-access-to-account/)
+- Connect your APS App to a Specific BIM 360 Account, follow the [tutorial](https://aps.autodesk.com/en/docs/bim360/v1/tutorials/getting-started/get-access-to-account/)
 - Download the repository, open `BimProjectSetupTool.sln` Solution on Visual Studio.
 The build process should download the required packages (**Autodesk.Forge** and dependencies).
 Compile and build the project, run it, please check the [User Guide](BIM360-ProjectSetupTool-UsageGuide.pdf) for all the details about usage and preparation of csv files.

 # Features